conversis/varstack/README.md

-You can althoug work with encrypted dicts.
+You can also work with encrypted dicts.
 If a value is PGP encrypted, varstack can decrypt this value if it is encrypted with one of your public keys.

 ```
 ---